QingZ11/nebula-website/content/en/posts/nebula-graph-storage-banlancing-data-migration/index.md

 ![image](https://user-images.githubusercontent.com/56643819/73815873-33996400-4822-11ea-8ad4-eb6072faee94.png)

-As you can tell from the `Partition pistribution` column, The numbers are close to each other (37 or 38 for an instance), and total partition number is 300.
+As you can tell from the `Partition distribution` column, The numbers are close to each other (37 or 38 for an instance), and total partition number is 300.
 But ...

 ### Step 6 Balance leader